McConnell, Schumer mum on contours of impeachment trial as DC preps for inauguration under lockdown

 BIDEN: 'NOT AFRAID' TO TAKE OATH OUTSIDE AMID INAUGURATION SECURITY CONCERNS

 There will be some Republicans arguing that the Senate cannot hold an impeachment trial once a president leaves office.
 Trump, his legal team, or Trump-aligned senators may even try to have a court declare that to be the case.
-But it's unlikely that a court will weigh in on such a heavy constitutional question that is so intertwined with checks and balances provided to another branch, and will leave what the Senate does up to the Senate.
+But it's unlikely that the courts will weigh in on such a heavy constitutional question that is so intertwined with checks and balances provided to another branch.
+They will probably leave what the Senate does up to the Senate.

 And Schumer, the soon-to-be majority leader, has made clear there will be a trial.